 I urge you to keep an open mind.
-While I’ve been observing negative effects from video games and other screen-time effects for more than fifteen years, the research is now providing robust support for my claims.
-Check out Dr. Larry Rosen’s iDisorder and Dr. Gary Small’s iBrain for current research, as well as the AMA-commissioned report from the the Council of Science and Public Health: Emotional and Behavioral Effects of Video Games and Internet Overuse.
+While I’ve been observing the negative effects of video games and other screen-time effects for more than 15 years, the research is now providing robust support for my claims.
+Check out Dr. Larry Rosen’s iDisorder and Dr. Gary Small’s iBrain for current research, as well as the AMA-commissioned report from the Council of Science and Public Health: Emotional and Behavioral Effects of Video Games and Internet Overuse.
 Even mainstream media has caught on—a recent Newsweek cover story was titled: iCrazy: Panic.
 Depression.
 Psychosis.
 How Connection Addiction is Rewiring our Brains.

 And lastly, consider that the upcoming DSM-5 will have a new childhood diagnosis called Disruptive Mood Dysregulation Disorder which is a syndrome characterized by severe recurrent temper outbursts that are inconsistent with developmental level.

 For more on overstimulation and how an electronic fast can dramatically improve how a child feels and functions, check out Reset Your Child's Brain: A Four-Week Plan to End Meltdowns, Raise Grades, and Boost Social Skills by Reversing the Effects of Electronic Screen-Time or visit this website.

 Moreno, et al. “National Trends in the Outpatient Diagnosis and Treatment of Bipolar Disorder in Youth” Arch Gen Psychiatry.
 2007;64(9):1032-1039. http://archpsyc.jamanetwork.com/article.aspx?articleid=482424